 Engagement Influences Turnover

-The average company experiences 15% turnover in their employee base every year.
-When an employee leaves it can cost the company approximately one-third of that worker’s annual salary in recruiter fees, temporary workers, and lost productivity to replace just one employee.
+In 2021, the average company experienced 47% turnover in their employee base every year.
+When an employee leaves, it can cost the company approximately one-third of that worker’s annual salary in recruiter fees, temporary workers, and lost productivity to replace just one employee.

 Engagement Impacts Absenteeism